 - The buses are often busy.

-- The bus is also affected by traffic jams, especially during spring and summer season, the bus might be late because of traffic jam.
+- The bus is also affected by traffic jams, especially during the spring and summer seasons, the bus might be late because of traffic jams.

 2. The comfortable way: train

 The most comfortable option to go to Kawaguchiko area is travelling by train.
 Trains are not effected by traffic jams, often aren’t late (in Japan) and not crowded.
 Plus, if offers more flexibility to your itinerary.
 Especially with the JR Rail Pass, this option is probably the best and cheapest option.

 From Tokyo to Kawaguchiko by train will take you approximately 2 – 3 hours and cost you ¥2.500 – ¥3.500 (Shinjuku station – Kawaguchiko station)

 - From Shinjuku station take JR Chuo line Otsuki Station

 *Being covered by JR rail pass.

 - At Otsuki station change train to FujiKyuko